 Luckily, preparing the turtle tank to entertain the pet is comfortable.
 You can follow these tips for them.

 - You can arrange an obstacle maze inside the turtle tank.
 Then, place the turtle’s favorite food right at the end of the maze.
-It will be tempted to run across the mazy tunnel to get the treat.
+It will be tempting to run across the mazy tunnel to get the treat.
 As the turtle smells the treat, it will find a way to pass through the tunnel.
 Hence, such mazy obstacles will entertain the pet.

 - Rafts and empty shells are also alternatives to engage the turtle inside the tank.
-Most turtles will love playing with the empty shells.
+Most turtles will love playing with empty shells.

-- A planted aquarium is also ideal for removing the turtle boredom.
+- A planted aquarium is also ideal for removing the turtle’s boredom.
 Turtles will try climbing on the decorative plants.
 Alternatively, you can place some colorful sticks inside the tank and let your pet try its climbing skills.

-- Occasionally, you can consider preparing a bigger water pool and transfer the turtle to it.
+- Occasionally, you can consider preparing a bigger water pool and transferring the turtle to it.
 Your pet will, undoubtedly, love swimming in the freshly built large pool.
 Make sure that the tap water you put inside the pool is de-chlorinated.